Is Your Canal Boat Ready for the Winter?

 Exterior of the boat

 Give the exterior paintwork a good coating of wax.
 Get any sap off the paintwork and maybe do a light T cut of the paintwork before applying the wax.
-Any protection you can give to the paintwork is worth as it, a professional re-paint is a costly business.
+Any protection you can give to the paintwork is worth it, as a professional re-paint can be expensive.
 There are paint mixing companies who will mix you up small ammount of paint if you know the BS or RAL number of your paint colour.
-Most chandlers will sell good quality enamel paints suitable for marine applications and are can advise on rust prevention treatments.
+Most chandlers will sell good quality enamel paints suitable for marine applications and can advise on rust prevention treatments.

 Treat boat covers with specialist vinyl cleaners to help to protect them.
 Put on the chimney cap & check the seal on chimney collars and any other inlets, check around the windows whilst you’ve got the sealant gun out and seal any cracks where water might ingress.